Albert de la Fuente

 About the piece

-This suite, inspired by grotesque-themed artwork by William Blake, Francisco de Goya, Salvador Dalí and Ilya Repin, was originally written for solo piano in 2015.
-Although the symphonic potential of the music was evident from the beginning, the composer felt at that time that he was not ready to orchestrate it.
-In 2023, the suite was thoroughly revised and arranged for a symphonic orchestra.
+Inspired by grotesque-themed artworks by William Blake, Francisco de Goya, Salvador Dalí and Ilya Repin, this suite was originally composed for solo piano in 2015.
+Although the music always suggested a strong orchestral character, the composer chose to wait, feeling unprepared at the time to realise it symphonically.
+In 2023, the suite was thoroughly revised and reimagined for orchestra.

-“Hunt,” based on Blake’s The Ghost of a Flea, portrays a muscular, anthropomorphic flea using its jutting tongue to gorge on a bowl of blood.
-This first movement is characterised by jagged and frenetic rhythms, inspired by Bulgarian music, that depict the flea catching its prey.
-The piece culminates in a triumphant climax where the beast savours the hunt.
+“Hunt”, based on Blake’s The Ghost of a Flea, depicts a muscular, anthropomorphic flea, tongue extended, feasting on a bowl of blood.
+Jagged, frenetic rhythms inspired by Bulgarian dance music drive the movement, portraying the flea’s chase and capture of its prey.
+The movement ends in a trumphant climax where the beast finally savours the kill.

-“Bacchanale,” based on the second version of Repin’s Reply of the Zaporozhian Cossacks, portrays an unhinged gathering of fierce Ukranian warriours writing a mocking reply to the Turkish Sultan’s ultimatum.
-The movement begins with a boisterous first theme, full of acerbic irony, followed by a cold and robotic second theme that is motivically derived from the first.
-The central development climaxes in a fugue, where the potential of all the motifs is pushed to the limit.
-After an abbreviated recapitulation, the final coda propels the movement, and the entire suite, to a frenzied conclusion.
+“Riot”, based on Repin’s second version of The Reply of the Zaporozhian Cossacks, portrays a raucous assembly of Ukrainian warriors composing a scathing and wildly profane response to the Turkish Sultan’s ultimatum.
+The movement begins with a boisterous first theme, sharp-edged and satirical, followed by a colder, robotic second theme derived from the same material.
+These motifs collide in a fugue that stretches their potential to breaking point.
+An abbreviated recapitulation leads into a furious coda that drives the movement, and the suite as a whole, to a frenzied and defiant close.

 Listen